2018 St. Louis Arts Awards

 Gene Dobbs Bradford, Jazz St. Louis

-Gene Dobbs Bradford is executive director of Jazz St. Louis, a position he has held since 1999.
+Gene Dobbs Bradford is president and CEO of Jazz St. Louis, a position he has held since 1999.
 During that time he has built the organization’s contributed and earned income from $375,000 to $2.8 million today, as well as led the organization through a $10 million capital campaign.
 Under his leadership, Jazz St. Louis has grown into a world-class, world-renowned jazz institution named one of the ten great jazz clubs in the country by Wynton Marsalis in USA Today.
 Their programming includes mainstage performances as well as expansive education and outreach programming throughout the city.
 Bradford has received many honors, including the St. Louis Business Journal’s “40 Under 40,” “Most Influential People in St. Louis,” “Non-profit Executive of the Year,” and “Inclusive Leadership” awards.
 In addition to Jazz St. Louis, Bradford directs the arts management and leadership department at Webster University.
 He holds a bachelor’s degree in double bass performance from the Eastman School of Music and an MBA from Washington University.
 From 1994-99, he was director of operations for the Saint Louis Symphony Orchestra.
 2018 will mark Bradford’s twentieth season at the helm of Jazz St. Louis, which received the Excellence in the Arts Award at the 2006 St. Louis Arts Awards.

 Keith Tyrone Williams, Grand Center Arts Academy

-A proud East St. Louis native, Keith Tyrone Williams teaches dance and musical theatre at the Grand Center Arts Academy, a St. Louis public charter middle and high school founded in 2010 and located in the heart of St. Louis’ vibrant cultural arts district.
+A proud East St. Louis native, Keith Tyrone Williams teaches acting, dance and musical theatre at the Grand Center Arts Academy, a St. Louis public charter middle and high school founded in 2010 and located in the heart of St. Louis’ vibrant cultural arts district.
 He has performed, directed and choreographed throughout the United States and extensively in Europe.
-Williams is Artistic Director of Grand Center Arts Academy’s Innervision Dance Theatre, where he directed, choreographed and produced “The Ties That Bind”, a thought-provoking production on social justice and youth empowerment.
+Williams is Artistic Director of Innervision Dance Theatre, where he directed, choreographed and produced “The Ties That Bind”, a thought-provoking production on social justice and youth empowerment.
 He also co-starred in “The Full Monty” at STAGES St. Louis for which he won the prestigious Kevin Kline Award, and his choreography for Sarafina, a musical about South African apartheid, received rave reviews and garnered him another Kevin Kline Award for best choreography.
 Williams performed at the St. Louis Black Rep in “Damn Yankees” (Devil Applegate, Woodie King Award Winner), “The Wiz” (Tin Man) and choreographer for Bubbling Brown Sugar, Raisin, and Black Nativity.
 Williams is also a distinguished recipient of the NAACP Award for his contributions to the cultural arts and arts-in-education and a 2014 St. Louis Regional Arts Commission Fellow.
 As an arts educator, Williams is committed to the achievement of arts and academic excellence in instruction, which fosters an awareness of cultural diversity, stimulates imagination, and promotes literacy.
 Williams is among the few people certified by Katherine Dunham to teach the world renowned Dunham Technique, and served as co-writer and appeared in the historic documentary on Dunham Technique with the Library of Congress.
 His Broadway, national and international credits include Once On This Island, Legs Diamond, Five Guys Named Moe (LA Ovation and NAACP nomination,) The Music of Andrew Lloyd Weber (British Royal Command Performance), Bubbling Brown Sugar, Starlight Express, and Katherine Dunham Gala at Carnegie Hall and many productions at The Muny.
 He holds a bachelor’s in theatre/dance from Southern Illinois University Edwardsville, a master’s in theatre/directing from Lindenwood University and is completing his master’s of fine arts with an emphasis in arts management from Lindenwood.

 Saint Louis Fashion Fund